kennethlarotyamat/project16/media/text/translationFiles/rds1.md

 2

-Listen: in your eyes I sense
-an air of a genteel woman, even the sun itself bathes in the aura of your spectacular fierceness!
+When I lock eyes with you I sense an air of a genteel woman, even the sun itself bathes in the aura of your spectacular fierceness!